 Nominations are not yet open.
 If you are a teacher or student and think you or your students would meet the eligibility criteria set out below, you can register your interested today to be informed when nominations open for the 2023 event!
 Click here to register your interest.

 Get in Touch

 If you have questions about this programme or need to check eligibility, please email Ellie at firstname.lastname@example.org.

-If you are a current Year 12 student and aren't sure if your school is eligible it is generally best to ask your school directly, but you can also email us with the name and postcode of your school or college, and we will be able to advise.
+If you are a student who will be in Year 12 England/Wales, Year 13 Northern Ireland or S5 Scotland from September 2022 and aren't sure if your school is eligible it is generally best to ask your school directly, but you can also email us with the name and postcode of your school or college (both current and the one you were at up to GCSE/N5), and we will be able to advise.